RainbowMiner/RainbowMiner/README.md

 - **ServerPassword** = enter the server's password
 - **EnableServerConfig** = set to "1" to use the server's config files on this rig
 - **ServerConfigName** = list of config files to be downloaded if "EnableServerConfig" is set to "1".
 Possible values are "algorithms","coins","config","miners","ocprofiles","pools"
-- **ExcludeServerConfigVars** = list of parameter names if config.txt, that should -not- be overwritten with server values (best is to leave it as is)
+- **ExcludeServerConfigVars** = list of parameter names in config.txt or pools.config.txt, that should -not- be overwritten with server values (best is to leave it as is).
+  For pools.config.txt:
+  - `pools:<poolname>` = protect all values of pool "poolname"
+  - `pools:<poolname>:<variablename>` = protect "variablename" in pool "poolname"
+- **EnableServerExcludeList** = set to "1" to always use the server's "ExcludeServerConfigVars", instead of the local one in config.txt

 For Server (Runmode=server) setup:
 - **APIport** = enter a free web-interface port localhost:<port> [default=4000]